 PACE: The speed at which a race is run.
 Up with the pace means close to the leaders, off the pace means some way behind.

 PENALTY: Additional weight carried by a horse on account of previous wins.
-In a handicap, penalties are added to the allotted weight
+In a handicap, penalties are added to the allotted weight of a horse if it has won since the weights for the race were published.

 PULLING: A horse that is unsettled during the early part of a race and uses too much energy fighting the jockey by pulling against the bridle.